jackwaudby/dbordb/summaries/calvin.md

 Calvin is a transaction layer above a storage system with a CRUD interface.
 Data is partitioned and replicated across nodes.
 A node has 3 components:
-* **Sequencing layer:** receives transaction inputs, puts them in a global input sequence which it replicates and durably logs via the [replication strategy](#replication).
+* **Sequencing layer:** receives transaction inputs, puts them in a global input sequence in every [epoch](#clocks) which it replicates and durably logs via the [replication strategy](#replication).
-* **Scheduling layer:** deterministic locking to ensure execution order equals global input sequence.
+* **Scheduling layer:** [deterministic locking](#concurrency-control) to ensure execution order equals global input sequence.
 * **Storage layer**

+The unbundled design means no assumptions about physical data layout can be made.
+This means logging and concurrency control must be logical.
+Logging is straightforward as any replica can rebuild its state from the input logged by the sequencer; checkpointing can be done to improve performance.
+Concurrency control is trickier and requires a deterministic locking protocol.

 ## Transaction Model ##

+* **Pre-declared Transactions:** must declare their complete item access set up front, read set and write set.
+* **Dependent Transactions:** must perform some reads to determine their full read/write set.
+Uses Optimistic Lock Location Prediction (OLLP) to support these transactions.
+Run a recon query to work out the full read and write set, then add to global input sequence, check at runtime is the recon query result is still valid.

 ## Workload ##